catamphetamine/react-pages/README-ADVANCED.md

     // JWT token expiration here and redirect to a login page.
     // There's an alternative solution for handling access token expiration:
     // the `http.catch()` function parameter (see below).

     // (optional)
+    errorState: (error) => ({ ... })
+    //
+    // Parses a `superagent` `Error` instance
+    // into a plain JSON object for storing it in Redux state.
+    // The reason is that `Error` instance can't be part of Redux state
+    // because it's not a plain JSON object and therefore violates Redux philosophy.
+    //
+    // In case of an `application/json` HTTP response
+    // the `error` instance has `.data` JSON object property
+    // which carries the `application/json` HTTP response payload.
+    //
+    // By default `errorState` takes the `application/json` HTTP response payload
+    // and complements it with HTTP response `status` and `Error` `message`.

+    // (optional)
     // (experimental: didn't test this function parameter but it's likely to work)